• Skip to primary navigation

 Breakfast at Confeitaria do Bolhão

 We crossed the Dom Luís bridge on its top level towards Confeitaria do Bolhão for breakfast on the Porto side.
 The view is fantastic on a sunny day.
 Carve out time to cross the top of this bridge.
-The view is Instagram-worthy!
+It is Instagram-worthy!

 You can also stand at the bakery counter if you know your Portuguese well enough (are brave enough) and request food to eat on top of the pastry case.
 Hang out at the counter as people watch you eat.
 We arrived at Confeitaria do Bolhão at about 10:00 AM.
 By 10:30 AM, I noticed a construction worker standing at the counter with a mini glass of white wine, which I later realized was a quintessential ritual for breakfast in Porto and the rest of the country.